 CGS/ProQuest Distinguished Dissertation Award

 These awards are made to individuals who have completed PhD dissertations representing original work that makes an unusually significant contribution to the discipline.
-Graduate programs may submit up to two nominations: one in Biological Sciences and one in Humanities and Fine Arts.
-To be eligible, the nominee must have completed her or his doctoral degree requirements in the period of July 1, 2017 to June 30, 2019, inclusive.
+Graduate programs may submit up to two nominations: one in Mathematics, Physical Sciences and Engineering and one in Social Sciences.
+To be eligible, the nominee must have completed her or his doctoral degree requirements in the period of July 1, 2018 to June 30, 2020, inclusive.
 UBC will forward up to one nominee in each category to the international competition (open to all institutions who are members of the Council of Graduate Schools in the US and Canada).

 - Subject fields (a non-inclusive list of the research areas belonging to the broad fields under consideration is provided below):